sf-wdi-gaia/active-record-models/readme.md

   database: tunr_development
 ```

-The name of the database is up to you, but `something_development` is a good pattern to get into.
-A typical application would have three databases, the other two being `something_production` and `something_test` for production and test environments respectively.
+The name of the database is up to you, but `<app_name>_development` is a good pattern to get into.
+A typical application would have three databases, the other two being `<app_name>_production` and `<app_name>_test` for production and test environments respectively.

 #### Makin' Models

-Now that we're _almost_ configured, let's make a class that uses all this fancy stuff.
-Under the models directory, create a file called ```artist.rb``` to allow an Artist class to use ActiveRecord:
+Now that we're *almost* configured, let's make a class that uses all this fancy stuff.
+Under the models directory, create a file called `artist.rb` to allow an Artist class to use ActiveRecord:

 ```ruby
 class Artist < ActiveRecord::Base
 end
 ```

-So again, this is saying: "We want a class named Artist, and it shall inherit all the code from the Active Record class, which has a bunch of handy methods already written for me."
-And now, when you're working with the Artist class, you'll be able to do `Artist.create` in your code to create a new Artist in the database or `Artist.first` to grab the first one in the database and so on...
+This is saying, our new model shall inherit all the code from the ActiveRecord class, which has a bunch of handy methods already on it.
+For example `Artist.create` will create a new Artist in the database or `Artist.first` will grab the first one in the database, etc.

 This is where Rake comes in.

-Rake technically stands for 'ruby make', which is a tool we're going to use to run predefined tasks for us.
-You can program your own rake tasks, but active record comes with a bunch already preset ones, which we can use to set up the database we'll store our data in database in Postgres.
-First we need to create a database...
+Rake technically stands for "ruby make", which is a tool we're going to use to run predefined tasks for us.
+You can program your own rake tasks, but ActiveRecord comes with a bunch already preset ones, which we can use to set up the database we'll store our data in database in Postgres.
+First we need to create a database.

 Earlier you learned to do this: